 The Red Lobster restaurant chain is famous for its offerings of tasty shrimp, seafood, and lobster.
 Did you know that it’s possible to make copycat versions of their recipes at home?
 This is one of them.

 Furthermore, you can save more money when cooking this homemade variant instead of dining out.
-What’s better than enjoying these flavorful stuffed mushrooms with every bite from the comfort of your own home?
+What’s better than enjoying this amazing air-fried dish for dinner and savoring its impressive flavors in every bite from the comfort of your own home?

 This recipe requires an air-fryer, so it’s healthier than anything deep-fried.
 The meat is optional since you can skip it for a meatless version.
 But why do that when you can taste the lobster along with creamy cheese and fresh herbs?